 Losing a horse is a delicate situation, and we understand the difficulty in having to make that final decision.
 Our veterinarians are skilled in assessing pain and quality of life.
 They do not recommend euthanasia casually.
-Rest assured that the process of performing euthanasia is always carried out in a humane manner.
+Rest assured that the process of performing euthanasia is always carried out in a humane and respectful manner.

 Horse owners are always welcome to be present as their horse passes.
 Other owners don't wish to be present.
 That is certainly a personal decision and we respect whatever choice you make.

 As for the process, sedation is typically used prior to euthanasia so that your horse is relaxed and not aware of its surroundings.
 The final injection is an overdose of injectable anesthesia, allowing your horse to fall into an eternal sleep.
 As it enters the bloodstream, the chemical targets the brain and heart, first preventing nerves from sensing pain, then gradually stopping the beating heart.

 While the decision to perform euthanasia is heart-wrenching, it is important for a horse owner to consider the horse’s suffering before their own.
 We realize that every horse has a story and we respect our client's decision for choosing this path.
 In circumstances where euthanasia offers your horse relief from physical pain, ending misery can be the best decision you can make for your horse.

 Common reasons for euthanasia: